Zakrzewski family murders: Capture

 After murdering his family, Zakrzewski drove to Orlando and flew to Hawaii, changed his name to Michael Green, and lived with the family of a minister who ran a religious commune; the minister allowed Zakrzewski to stay in a shack in return for performing maintenance work.
-Meanwhile, during his time on the run, the police discovered the murders, and had charged Zakrzewski in absentia with the murders of his children and wife, after they named him a suspect in the case (as a result of Zakrzewski being listed as AWOL).
+Meanwhile, during his time on the run, the police discovered the murders and charged him in absentia after they named him a suspect in the case (as a result of Zakrzewski being listed as AWOL).

-Four months later, the Zakrzewski family murders were publicized by American crime documentary series Unsolved Mysteries, with the authorities seeking information of his whereabouts from the public.
-Reportedly, the minister recognized Zakrzewski as the alleged killer wanted by the police, and commented to Zakrzewski that the killer resembled him.
-A day later, on October 15, 1994, Zakrzewski surrendered himself to the police.
+Four months later, the Zakrzewski family murders were publicized by American crime documentary series Unsolved Mysteries, with authorities seeking information of his whereabouts from the public.
+Reportedly, the minister recognized Zakrzewski as the alleged killer and commented to Zakrzewski that the killer resembled him.
+A day later, on October 15, 1994, Zakrzewski surrendered to police.

 On October 25, 1994, Zakrzewski was extradited from Hawaii to Florida to face charges for killing his family.
-While he was pending trial for murder, Zakrzewski and another inmate attempted to escape from the Okaloosa County Jail in August 1995, but their attempt ultimately failed after the guards caught them trying to get through the fence.
+While pending trial, Zakrzewski and another inmate attempted to escape from the Okaloosa County Jail in August 1995, but the attempt failed after guards caught them trying to get through the fence.